Threeguana/Threeguana/README.md

-just a 20 yo weirdo who mostly spending time working on simple coding tasks and learning new technical skills, maybe.
+Just a 20 yo weirdo who mostly spending time working on simple coding tasks and learning new technical skills, maybe.
-Focused on improving my programming fundamentals Occasionally experiment with basic projects
+Focused on improving my programming fundamentals.
+Occasionally experiment with basic projects.
-Currently learning JavaScript at a steady pace
+Currently learning JavaScript at a steady pace.

-Nothing too fancy—just trying to get better step by step.
+Nothing too fancy—just trying to get better brick by brick.
 ---

 ### 🌱 Currently Learning